 - Be open about your family’s monthly income and expenses.
 Your teen probably has no concept of basic living expenses.
 Share actual facts and figures with your children to show how you prioritize your spending between “needs” and “wants.”
 This is also a great time to start the discussion about how to pay for postsecondary education.
 Discuss how tuition and other school fees stack up against scholarships, financial aid, loans, your teen’s employment income and family savings.

 - Help them set up a bank account.
 Once your teen has a job and is receiving regular paychecks, it’s time to open a checking account.
-Talk to them about picking a bank, discuss the responsibility of having a debit card and show them how to use online banking tools to check their account balance regularly.
-Discuss the portability of the checking account between installations, if your family expects to move.
+The Consumer Financial Protection Bureau offers a number of how-to guides related to understanding banking options, opening an account and protecting your personal information.
+Talk to teens about picking a bank and show them how to use online banking tools to check their account balances regularly.
+Discuss the portability of the checking account between installations if your family expects to move.